SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 So what we are asking the extruder to do is slow down from 12.16mm3/sec flow to 2.43mm3/sec flow in 0.08 seconds or an extrusion change rate of 121mm3/sec2.

 **This value is proportional to the acceleration of the printer.
-At 4k this value doubles, at 1k it is half and is independant of the speed of movement or starting and ending speeds.**
+At 4k this value doubles, at 1k it is half and is independent of the speed of movement or starting and ending speeds.**

 **This value is also proportional to the line width - double the line width will result in double the extrusion rate change and vice versa.
 Same for layer height.**